wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-windows-classic-ps-sql-create.md

 		Get-AzureVMImage | where { $_.ImageFamily -like "SQL*" } | select ImageFamily -Unique | Sort-Object -Property ImageFamily

 1. When you find the  virtual machine image family, there could be multiple published images in this family.
-Use the following script to find the latest published virtual machine image name for your selected image family (such as **SQL Server 2014 SP1 Enterprise on Windows Server 2012 R2**):
+Use the following script to find the latest published virtual machine image name for your selected image family (such as **SQL Server 2016 RTM Enterprise on Windows Server 2012 R2**):

 		$family="<ImageFamily value>"
 		$image=Get-AzureVMImage | where { $_.ImageFamily -eq $family } | sort PublishedDate -Descending | select -ExpandProperty ImageName -First 1